CenterForTheBuiltEnvironment/air-movement-design-guide/docs/intro.md

 fans work, provides guidance and resources for designing spaces with ceiling fans and specifying ceiling fan products.

-## Benefits Of Ceiling Fans
+## Benefits Of Elevated Air Speed Devices

-Ceiling fans are more than just a basic amenity for residential applications.
+Elevated air speed devices (such as ceiling fan, desk fan, pedestal fan) are more than just a basic amenity for residential applications.
 Increasingly, ceiling fans are found in applications varying from industrial and warehouse applications to offices and high-end hospitality settings, and everything in between.
 The extensive use of ceiling fans in residential applications (over 80% of single family homes in the United